JupiterBroadcasting/jupiterbroadcasting.com/content/boost/index.md

 ### The "Value for Value" Model

 Jupiter Broadcasting is an independent media company focusing on niche topics our community loves.
-We know it will not get us a million downloads an episode, and we're probably never going viral on social media.
+We that means we won't get a million downloads an episode, and we're probably never going viral on social media.
 But our community finds value in our work, and your support keeps us going.

 The listener is asked to share the value they get from listening to the podcast.
 This usually means sending a boost or becoming a [member](https://jupiterbroadcasting.net/membership/).
 Boosts can be a quick one-off, or an ongoing way to send value into the show and get your voice heard.